 Talk to your doctor about these warnings before you take the medication.

 Stimulants are the most common treatment for ADHD.
-These drugs increase activity in parts of the brain that appear to be underactive in children with ADHD.
+These medications work mostly by changing the action of a brain chemical (dopamine), which results in increased activity in parts of the brain that appear to be underactive in children with ADHD.
 When used properly to treat ADHD, they produce a calming effect that promotes concentration, rather than a stimulating effect.
 However, they also have the potential to become addictive.
 Your child’s doctor will prescribe the lowest effective dose, monitor the response closely, and stop treatment occasionally to determine the need for on-going treatment.

 Common side effects of stimulants include: InsomniaStomach acheHeadacheReduced appetiteIrritabilityRageConfusionShakinessHallucinationsSeizuresPossible decrease in growth rate

-All of these drugs prevent the inactivation of natural chemical stimulants in the body, either norepinephrine (noradrenalin) or serotonin.
-Most of these drugs act on both chemicals, but some act mainly or exclusively on only one.
+These medications work mostly by changing the action of 2 brain chemicals, norepinephrine or serotonin.
+Most of these medications act on both chemicals, but some act mainly or exclusively on only one.
 All are used to treat depression.

 Side effects of

 Antipsychotics may be used to treat children and young adults who have aggressive behavior.
 Examples of antipsychotics include: RisperidoneQuetiapine